elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 subscriptions model =
     Sub.batch
         [ downs KeyDown
-        , ups KeyUp
         , diffs TimeUpdate
-        , diffs MoveCharacter
-        , diffs ChangeDirection
         , every second CountdownTimer
         , Phoenix.Socket.listen model.phxSocket PhoenixMsg
         ]
 ```

-At this point we should have a working socket connection when we visit the
+At this point, we should have a working socket connection when we visit the
-`http://localhost:4000/elm/game` route in our application.
+`http://0.0.0.0:4000/games/platformer` route in our application.
 You may need to
 restart your local Phoenix server to get things up and running, but if you
 load the page and wait a few moment, you should be able to see a "heartbeat"
 of websocket messages in the DevTools Console.